 Here at Roboboogie, our bread and butter is web experimentation.
 We’re obsessed with A/B testing and how it can lead to better online experiences.
 But working within a multidisciplinary environment can be tricky—especially when it comes time to hand-off the test from design to development.
 Nobody likes to have a ton of meetings, but without them, it can lead to confusion, overlap, stalling, and possible failure, all of which are worth avoiding.

-As a result, we’ve developed our own in-house process to these test-design-to-development hand-off meetings..
+As a result, we’ve developed our own in-house process for these test-design-to-development hand-off meetings.
 The meetings are quick, only require a few people (designer, developer, producer), and create clarity, which saves everyone’s time.

 Here’s the official Roboboogie Test Development K/O Checklist™ (RTDKOC™):

 - Is the test signed off by our team and clients?